honeybeeSunshine/svelte-GridTiles/README.md

 - your components appear inside the Tiles!<br>
 - svelte is awesome!<br>

-- works in Firefox, updated to now work in Chrome
+- tested to work in Firefox and Chrome
 - TODO: allow saving of custom layouts
 - TODO: enable touch interaction, currently mouse only